 Switch statements

 The switch statement is similiar to that of Java.
-Unlike in Java, the switch statement does not include fallthroughs.
+Unlike Java, the switch statement does not include fallthroughs.

 switch (v) {